csgis/KGRFinder-docs/index.markdown

 layout: home
 ---

-The KGF Finder QGIS Plugin enables users to download data from OpenStreetMap and/or iDAI.Gazetteer.
+The KGR Finder QGIS Plugin enables users to download data from OpenStreetMap and/or iDAI.Gazetteer.
 This can be done either by drawing a rectangle or by selecting a polygon layer.

 ```
 The Plugin is currently in public beta testing phase!